YuzhuoMa97/SPAGxECCT/README.md

 - Currently, this R package supports three formats for genotype input: the R matrix (Rdata) format, the **PLINK** format, and the **BGEN** format.

-- In the near future, the R package is planned to be rewritten using Rcpp code to improve its performance and efficiency.
+- In the near future, this R package is planned to be rewritten using Rcpp code to improve its performance and efficiency.

 ## How to install and load this package
 ```